 Virginia Dale Community Church in 1879-1880.

 Services were held to the best of our knowledge each Sunday morning up until the late 1940’s.
 In the late 1950’s services were changed and held only once a month, and moved to evening services in order for the area ranchers to have adequate daylight to feed the cattle and take care of their stock.
 Services are now held every Sunday at 4 p.m.

 The Church has been maintained and cared for by the congregation of the Virginia Dale Community.
 The congregation has been as few as 4-6 in the 1970’s and as large as 60-70 in the 1940’s.
 Our regular congregation now is about 25.

 An arsonist fire destroyed the Church on the night of November 15, 2003.
 With the help of close to 500 cash donors and area businesses who generously donated building supplies; countless hours spent by church members and volunteers who lent their skills and time a new Church was built to a replica of the old Church and services were held again March 14, 2004.
 Just 4 months after the old Church burned.
 Many thanks are due to everyone who helped to rebuild this beautiful church, there is no possible way to tell everyone how much we appreciated their help and what it meant to us.
 The arsonist received a sentence of nine years for his crime.

 The first service was a service filled with tears of joy for the blessing of a new church and tears of sadness for a loss of the beautiful old church that held so many memories of ancestry, good times and fellowship for all of us.
 On April 4th, 2004, the first wedding was held in the new church.

 The church has been blessed by a charitable giving congregation that is more than willing to help neighbors here and around the world if the need arises.

-As always each church service at the Virginia Dale Community Church is opened with a prayer and our favorite hymn, “Little White Church in the Dale”.
+As always each church service at the Virginia Dale Community Church is opened with a prayer and time of worship.